janup2442/janup2442/README.md

 [![An image of @janup2442's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/janup2442)](https://holopin.io/@janup2442)

-### I am a coding enthusiast doing B.TECH in EE , Web Developer | eSports Player | Technical Writer
+### Full Stack Developer & IoT Engineer
-- Currently In Madan Mohan Malaviya University Of Technology , Gorakhpur U.P.
-India
+- B.Tech Electrical and Electronics Engineering and Associate Minor Degree in Computer Science

-- 🌱 Still in Learning Phase ...
+- Madan Mohan Malaviya University Of Technology , Gorakhpur U.P.
+(273010) India
-- 👯 I’m looking to collaborate & Contribute via Open Source , Feel Free to Assign me any Issue !!
+- Interested in Robtoics, AI/ML and Software Engineering

-- 🔭 I’m currently working on MERN STACK
+- Open for opportunities, feel free to assign me an issue.
+Excited to collaborate and contribute.

 <!--
 **janup2442/janup2442** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.